 "On the leading edge of the wing in the gun port fairing I observed the manufacture number.
 It was in the 700's series, possibly 727, i will have to check my notes."

-Remained undisturbed until 1991.
+Until 1991, this Tony remained in situ Babo Airfield.
 Wreckage included the wings, fuselage and engine.
 The fuselage was damaged or cut off beyond the cockpit.
 A battered Ki-61 tail section was in the same area, but unclear if it is associated with this aircraft, or another.

 Recovered by Bruce